-[T] raditional districting principles such as compactness, contiguity, and respect for political subdivisions . . . are important . . . because they are objective factors that may serve to defeat a claim that a district has been gerrymandered on racial lines. . .
-Put differently, we believe that reapportionment is one area in which appearances do matter.
+[T]raditional districting principles such as compactness, contiguity, and respect political subdivisions . . . are important . . . because they are objective factors that may serve to defeat a claim that a district has been gerrymandered on racial lines. . . differently, we believe that reapportionment is one in area which appearances do matter.